 The Theta Pi Chapter of Alpha Xi Delta is excited to support Autism Speaks at the Christian Brother's campus community.
 The world's largest autism advocacy organization, Autism Speaks is dedicated to increasing awareness of autism spectrum disorders, to funding research into the causes, prevention, and treatments for autism, and to advocating for the needs of individuals with autism and their families.

-The Theta Pi chapter of Alpha Xi Delta at Christian Brothers University (CBU) raised an outstanding amount of $8,265 for Autism Speaks through their Blue Out Basketball Games and Autism Awareness Week in spring of 2016 which held their first annual "Puzzlepalooza" fundraiser.
-Organizations made various teams and competed in a "March Madness" themed puzzle contest.
+The Theta Pi chapter of Alpha Xi Delta at Christian Brothers University (CBU) raised an outstanding amount of $5,000 for Autism Speaks through their Blue Out Basketball Games and Speak Week in 2018 along with other fundraisers.
+Theta Pi chapter since 2016 has began hosting the "Puzzlepalooza" fundraiser.
+Organizations across campus made various teams and competed in a "March Madness" themed puzzle contest.
 Whichever team completed their puzzle the quickest advanced onto the next level.
 As the teams got further into the tournament, the puzzles gradually increased in difficulty and number of puzzle pieces.
-The first year was a huge success!
+Since 2016 each year has grown!